mrspeaker/ziloz/README.md

 	- shoot
 	- explode
 	- no ammo sound
+- balance

 ### Then:

-- balance
-- improve gfx
-	- better lives icon
-	- better splash
+- better splash screen
 - tracks particles

 ### Probably not

+- network sync dead tiles.
+- theme tune
 - stalemate if both out of ammo and no refills?
 - controls v2
 - simple ai
-- network sync dead tiles.

 ## ECS fixes